An Australian boulder opal stone split is when an opal vein in a boulder opal stone has been split into 2 pieces.

 The stone is then split open.

-It results in 2 opal stones instead of one, almost identical, fitting together.
+It results in 2 opals instead of one, almost identical, fitting together.

-Depending on the size of the original opal stone, a pair of earrings, or a full set of earrings, pendant and a ring can be obtained with matching opal colours.
+Depending on the size of the original opal, a pair of earrings, or a full set of earrings, pendant and a ring can be obtained with matching opal colours.